x-govuk/govuk-eleventy-plugin/docs/get-started.md

 npx eleventy --serve
 ```

-Once all the files have been generated, a preview URL will be shown which you can enter into your browser’s address bar:
+Once Eleventy has generated all the files, the terminal will show a preview URL which you can enter into your browser’s address bar:

 ```shell
 [11ty] Copied 14 files / Wrote 0 files in 1.11 seconds (v2.0.0)